redguava/cliniko-api/readme.md

 The Cliniko API is served over HTTPS to ensure data security and privacy.
 HTTP is not supported.

+Ensure that the HTTP client is up-to-date and has the latest TLS and cipher suites available.
+It's recommended that the client uses the cipher offered by the Cliniko API.
+It's _not recommended_ to hard-code TLS versions or ciphers.

 Base URL
 --------